-- ▶ Change gloves frequently and when contaminated, punctured or torn. - Wash hands immediately after removing gloves. - ▶ Protective shoe covers.
-[AS/NZS 2210] - Head covering.
+- Wash hands immediately after removing gloves.

-Body protection
+- Protective shoe covers.
+[AS/NZS 2210]

-Other protection
+- Head covering.

-See Other protection below
+Body protection See Other protection below

-- ▶ For quantities up to 500 grams a laboratory coat may be suitable. - For quantities up to 1 kilogram a disposable laboratory coat or coverall of low permeability is recommended.
-Coveralls should be buttoned at collar and cuffs - For quantities over 1 kilogram and manufacturing operations, wear disposable coverall of low permeability and disposable shoe covers. - For manufacturing operations, air-supplied full body suits may be required for the provision of advanced respiratory protection - Eve wash unit. - Ensure there is ready access to an emergency shower. - ▶ For Emergencies: Vinyl suit
+Other protection For quantities up to 500 grams a laboratory coat may be suitable.
+For quantities up to 1 kilogram a disposable laboratory coat or coverall of low permeability is recommended.
+Coveralls should be buttoned at collar and cuffs.
+For quantities over 1 kilogram and manufacturing operations, wear disposable coverall of low permeability and disposable shoe covers.
+For manufacturing operations, air-supplied full body suits may be required for the provision of advanced respiratory protection.
+Eye wash unit.
+Ensure there is ready access to an emergency shower.
+For Emergencies: Vinyl suit